itbeauregard/react-native-challenge/README.md

 I pushed directly to `master` because it's just me here.

-I used the fonts included in the original code, however, the weights didn't differentiate from "bold" to "medium" to "light"--not sure where I went wrong--so I just used the `fontWeight` property to modify to match the designs.
+I used the fonts included in the original code, however, the weights didn't differentiate from "bold" to "medium" to "light"--not sure where I went wrong--so I just used the `fontWeight` property to modify to match the designs the best I could.

 Here are some screenshots of my final product on iPhone SE: